 Symptoms of Concerta overdose include:

-Concerta overdose is serious, and may require medical assistance.
-If you or a loved one exhibit these symptoms after taking Concerta, get help right away.
+Concerta overdose is serious and may require medical assistance.
+If you or a loved one exhibits these symptoms after taking Concerta, get help right away.

 Concerta Abuse Treatment Options